Tim Steffensmeier | Teacher

 Tim’s favorite subject to teach is classical rhetoric (old Greek and Latin texts about public speaking, democracy etc.).
 For him, the ancient questions still resonate: What is a good life?
 Who gets to participate?
 How is language used to influence other people?

-For Tim, that good life is full of big ideas, ancient questions, colleagues who challenge one another, students and adult learners who exercise more leadership, more often, and ever-deepening roots in Manhattan, Kansas, with a four-block bicycle ride from home to campus.
+For Tim, that good life is full of big ideas, ancient questions, colleagues who challenge one another, students and adult learners who exercise more leadership, more often, and ever-deepening roots in Manhattan, Kansas.